hoomano/mojodex/docs/design-principles/tasks/execute_task.md

 #### 2.1.
 User Task Execution Start from filled form
 This is the method used in the web interface.
 The user fills the form and submit it.
 This generates a call to POST `/user_task_execution_run` to the backend (`backend/app/routes/user_task_execution_run.py`), specifying the `user_task_execution_pk` received at previous step and the values of filled form.

-Resource associated to the route updated the User Task Execution instance and instanciates a `Task Manager`(`backend/app/models/task/task_manager.py`).
+Resource associated to the route updates the User Task Execution instance and instanciates a `Session`(`backend/app/models/session/session.py`).

-Finally, it launches in a parallel thread the start of the task by running task_manager.`start_task_from_form` method.
+Finally, it launches in a parallel thread the start of the task by running session.`process_form_input` method.

 ```python
 [...]